Animal Profile

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 Bunny is on the at-risk list due to behavior.
 She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 She has not warmed up despite staff using treats to build a positive association.
 Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give her plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+There is an adorable video of me on social media!
+Click here to experience the cuteness!
 What my friends at ACC say about me: My history is a mystery and my friends here do not know much about me yet!
 It is unknown if I have ever lived with other animals or children.
 I am looking for a home with a patient person.
 I can be slow to adjust to new environments.
 I prefer to take things at my own pace.
 I will flourish in a calm environment and a low-traffic home.
 I would appreciate slow introductions to new people and places to help me feel safe.
 I'm sensitive and shy.
 I'll need extra help from you.
 I would do best in a home with only adult humans.
 A volunteer writes: Bunny was found wandering around an apartment building for three days.
 Finding a forever family sometimes comes in steps, but Bunny seems to want to hop over there right away.
 We can't say she's been much of a fan of the middle stages.
 We know it's just one short stop on her way to something better, but we've been working hard to persuade Bunny to give it a try.
 For our part we've been trying everything in hopes of helping her find her stride because we don't know much about Bunny's likes and dislikes prior to coming to the Care Center.
 Luckily she's been accepting of pets and treats.
 Bunny seems to prefer the coziness of her den and though hardly the most conducive to meeting new people, she's trying her best to keep herself comfortable.
 We hope that someone will scoop up this kitty and give her the chance she needs to be her best kitty self.

 My medical notes are...

-Weight: 6.4 lbs
+Weight: 6.5 lbs

 1/2/2025